 The best reason to visit San Francisco in the winter is that, in terms of weather, it’s really not that different from other times of the year.
 The biggest difference?
 Far, far fewer tourists and lower prices.
 San Francisco is notoriously expensive both to live in and visit, but those prices drop when the number of tourists starts to dwindle.

-Be warned, the weather in San Francisco changes constantly, so bring layers (in any season!).
-One minute, it might be 60 and sunny, the next it could end up being 45 and windy.
-You might think it’s like Southern California, but if you pack for a beach trip, you’re almost certainly going to end up buying one of the “I love SF” sweatshirts that so many tourists are walking around the city in.
-The number one tip for your trip is to bring a jacket everywhere you go, even if it looks like it’s clear and sunny at the moment.
+Be warned, the weather in San Francisco constantly changes, so bring layers (in any season!).
+One minute, it might be 60 and sunny.
+The next it could end up being 45 and windy.
+You might think it’s like Southern California, but if you pack for a beach trip, you’re almost certainly going to buy one of the “I love SF” sweatshirts that so many tourists are walking around the city in.
+The number one tip for your trip is to bring a jacket everywhere, even if it looks clear and sunny at the moment.